kubernetes/community/contributors/devel/on-call-federation-build-cop.md

 #### Quota cleanup

-Please ping someone who has access to the GCP project and ask them to look at the quotas and clean up the leaked resources.
+Please ping someone who has access to the GCP project.
+Ask them to look at the quotas and delete the leaked resources by clicking the delete button corresponding to those leaked resources on Google Cloud Console.

 ## Presubmit